Ōshōma Degi

-Ōshōma Degi (欧勝馬 出気), born 9 April 1997 as Pürevsürengiin Delgerbayar (Пүрэвсүрэнгийн Дэлгэрбаяр), is a Mongolian professional sumo wrestler from Töv Province.
+Ōshōma Degi (欧勝馬 出気)) is a Mongolian professional sumo wrestler from Töv Province.
 Wrestling for Naruto stable, he made his professional debut in November 2021, and became sekitori when he reached the jūryō division in July 2022.

 Early life and sumo background

 Ōshōma was born among the nomadic populations of Mongolia.
-As a child, he grew up riding horses and taking care of sheep. Ōshōma began wrestling at the age of 14 and at the age of 16, with the help of Yokozuna Asashōryū, he came in Japan at NSSU Kashiwa High School in Chiba prefecture along future yokozuna Hōshōryū.
+As a child, he grew up riding horses and taking care of sheep. Ōshōma began wrestling at the age of 14 and at the age of 16, with the help of yokozuna Asashōryū, he came in Japan at NSSU Kashiwa High School in Chiba prefecture along future yokozuna Hōshōryū.
 There, he won the National High School Championships.
 He then enrolled at Nippon Sport Science University and joined the university's sumo club.
 Between his second and third year, he won many tournaments including the National University Championships in Towada and the National Student Championships (openweight division); the National University Championships in Usa, the All-Japan University Championships and the National Student Championships in Kanazawa.
 In his fourth year, he became "student yokozuna" at the National Student Championships in Towada.
 That last championship granted him the makushita tsukedashi status.
-Upon graduation from college he decided to turn pro and joined Naruto stable because its master, former ōzeki Kotoōshū, mentored him since his college days as training at a sumo stable is mandatory for foreign-born wrestlers to undergo the new apprentice examination.
+Upon graduation from college, he decided to turn pro and joined Naruto stable because its master, former ōzeki Kotoōshū, mentored him since his college days as training at a sumo stable is mandatory for foreign-born wrestlers to undergo the new apprentice examination.